Nu-AI/Research_First_Lastname/README.md

 + requirements.txt
 + README

 So, let me tell you a little about `.gitignore`.
 This file is meant to prevent us from adding some certain type of files to git.
-We can select the extension, also folder paths if it is in the source directory, and lets you add only important stuff to your repo.
+We can select the extension, also folder paths if it is in the source directory, and lets you add only required stuff to your repo.
+It is recommended to not put log files, datasets or any other intermediate generated files on your repo.
 `requirements.txt` consists of all the packages that need to be installed for running the code that you posted.
 A easy way to make this text file is by installing `pipreqs`
 ```bash
 pip install pipreqs